 Hielscher Ultrasonics offer a broad range of ultrasonic homogenizers for the disintegration of cells, tissues, bacteria, microorganisms, yeast, and spores.

 Hielscher lab ultrasonicators are powerful and easy to operate.
 Built for 24/7 operation, they are designed as robust and efficient lab and bench-top devices.
 For all devices, the energy output and the amplitude can be precisely controlled.
 The broad range of accessories opens further setup options.
-The digital devices such as VialTweeter, UP200Ht, UP200St, and UP400St have an integrated temperature control and an built-in SD card for automatic data recording.
+The digital ultrasonicators such as the VialTweeter, UP200Ht, UP200St, and UP400St have an integrated temperature control and a built-in SD card for automatic data recording.